bvggies/Tijaniyahmuslimproapp_react/RAILWAY_DATABASE_FIX.md

 ## 🔍 Verify Database Connection

-After deployment, check Railway logs for:
+After deployment, check your backend logs for:
 ```
 ✅ Database connected successfully
 ```

 If you still see errors:
-1. Check `DATABASE_URL` in Railway environment variables
+1. Check `DATABASE_URL` in your hosting provider's environment variables
-2. Verify PostgreSQL service is running in Railway
+2. Verify the Neon PostgreSQL instance is running
-3. Check Railway PostgreSQL service logs
+3. Check Neon/hosting provider PostgreSQL service logs
 4. Ensure migrations ran successfully

 ## 📝 Environment Variables Checklist

-Make sure these are set in Railway:
+Make sure these are set in your hosting provider:
-- ✅ `DATABASE_URL` - PostgreSQL connection string from Railway
+- ✅ `DATABASE_URL` - PostgreSQL connection string from Neon
 - ✅ `NODE_ENV` - Set to `production`
 - ✅ `JWT_SECRET` - Your JWT secret key
 - ✅ `PORT` - Port number (usually 3000)